A benchmarking and information resource in respect of current and emerging practice in UK reward management

 The term total reward can also be used in a more limited way simply to refer to the financial value of the pay and benefits package rather than the value of the total package of financial and non-financial rewards.

-An analysis of various total reward models by Thompson3 finds that they can be characterised by an approach that is:
+An analysis of various total reward models by Thompson in Total reward, a 2002 CIPD Executive briefing, found that they can be characterised by an approach that is:

 Holistic: it focuses on how employers attract, retain and engage employees to contribute to organisational success using a mix of cash and non-financial rewards.

 Best fit: it adopts a contingency approach – total reward programmes need to be tailored to the organisation's own culture, structure, work process and business objectives.

 Integrative: it delivers innovative rewards that are integrated with other human resource management policies and practices.